Dutch insurer Aegon hikes capital generation target on US strength

-Nov 16 (Reuters) - Dutch Insurer Aegon AEGN.AS raised its full-year capital generation forecast on Thursday, driven by a strong performance in the U.S. market.
+Nov 16 (Reuters) - Dutch Insurer Aegon AEGN.AS raised its annual capital generation forecast on Thursday after topping third-quarter expectations on the same metric, driven by a strong performance in the key U.S. market.

-The company expects operating capital generation from its units to be around 1.2 billion euros ($1.30 billion) this year, versus a prior target of more than 1 billion.

-It had previously said it expected to reach the 1.2 billion euro threshold in 2025.

 Aegon has been simplifying its corporate structure by selling Central and Eastern European businesses while focusing on its U.S. operations, mainly through the Transamerica brand that focuses on retirement solutions, investments and life insurance.

-"The company aims to accelerate its growth and become America's leading middle market life insurance and retirement company," Aegon said.
+During an interview with Reuters, the group's CFO, Matt Rider, attributed the decline to agents being required to pay for their own errors and omissions insurance at the half-year, pushing non-active agents to drop out in the third quarter.

+"It's a normal thing that happens in the third quarter of every year, and we're on track to get to the 110 in the longer term", Rider added.

-In July, the Dutch group closed a deal to sell its domestic insurance operations to local peer ASR ASRNL.AS for 4.9 billion euros in cash and shares.
-Through the deal, ASR replaced Aegon as the country's second-largest insurer.
+In July, the Dutch group closed a 4.9 billion euro deal to sell its domestic insurance operations to ASR ASRNL.AS, which replaced Aegon as the second-largest insurer in the Netherlands.

 ($1 = 0.9228 euros)

-(Reporting by Gaelle Sheehan and Victor Goury-Laffont in Gdansk; editing by Milla Nissi)
+(Reporting by Gaelle Sheehan and Victor Goury-Laffont in Gdansk; Editing by Milla Nissi and Christopher Cushing)

 ((Victor.Goury-Laffont@thomsonreuters.com;))